-If your vehicle is equipped with Dark Vapor or Black Satin Chrome wheels DO NOT USE wheel cleaners, abrasives or polishing compounds.
+If your vehicle is equipped with these specialty wheels, DO NOT USE wheel cleaners, abrasives, or polishing compounds.
 They will permanently damage this finish and such damage is not covered by the New Vehicle Limited Warranty.
-USE ONLY MILD SOAP AND WATER WITH A SOFT CLOTH.
-Used on a regular basis this is all that is required to maintain this finish.
+HAND WASH ONLY US-ING MILD SOAP AND WATER WITH A SOFT

+CLOTH.
+Used on a regular basis; this is all that is required to maintain this finish.